- 1 USAA Car Insurance Review

 Well, the biggest answer would be that USAA was designed by service members for service members.
 So if you’re actively serving in the military, reserves or National Guard, USAA is going to be the most accommodating of your specific situation and more likely to work with you to ensure you’re covered when you deploy.
 That alone has some huge benefits.

 In reality, there are most likely cheaper insurance carriers and if you’re extremely budget conscious USAA might be more expensive than what you’re looking for.
-However, with the extra cost comes a company that won’t fight you in the event of accident and will actually try to take care of you if you’re injured and for us, that’s worth a lot.
+However, with the extra cost comes a company that won’t fight you in the event of an accident and will actually try to take care of you if you’re injured and for us, that’s worth a lot.

 USAA Roadside Assistance

 One additional thing we like is USAA’s Roadside assistance.
 Again, like the insurance, USAA offers one of the cheaper roadside assistance programs.
-USAA’s roadside assistance is a 24 hour service and offers several services such as:
+USAA’s roadside assistance is a 24-hour service and offers several services such as:

 - Fuel Delivery

 The best part of this is that you can add on roadside assistance for around $15-20/month whereas similar roadside assistance through AAA would require you to pay monthly and yearly memberships.

 - Customer Service Hours- Monday to Friday, 7:30 a.m. to 10 p.m.
 CT Saturday, 8 a.m. to 6 p.m.
 CT